-1. have relevant professional counseling credentials related to the CACREP specialized practice area and a) professional development and renewal activities related to the CACREP specialized practice area, b) professional service and advocacy in the CACREP specialized practice area, c) ongoing counseling practice in the CACREP specialized practice area, or d) research and scholarly activity in the CACREP specialized practice area commensurate with their faculty role.
+- 1. have relevant professional counseling credentials related to the CACREP specialized practice area and - 2. show evidence of sustained professional engagement through at least two of the following: - a) professional development and renewal activities related to the CACREP specialized practice area, - b) professional service and advocacy in the CACREP specialized practice area, - c) ongoing counseling practice in the CACREP specialized practice area, or - d) research and scholarly activity in the CACREP specialized practice area commensurate with their faculty role.